amalrasas/reservation-bot/README.md

 The interactive CLI bot supports:

 - Creating a new reservation
 - Updating an existing reservation
 - Cancelling a reservation

 It validates:

 - Dates
-- Phone Number
+- Phone numbers
 - Time slots
 - Number of people

 Run it any time using: